DesktopCleaner/AcademicLearner/README.md

 - Sync Storage
   - Storage shared accross devices

+## Database
+####

 ## How to Use
 #### Simply download `al-extension` folder and upload it to "my extension" on Chrome extensions page.

 ## Emailware
 #### Feel free to send me an email to share your feedbacks or suggestions.

 ## Credits
 #### This extension uses the following open source libraries.
 - [jQuery](https://github.com/jquery/jquery)

+## What's Next
+- Customizations
+  - Customize highlight color, maximum highlighted words per page etc.
+- Gamified Features to Encourage Learning
+  - Point system
+  - Achivements
+  - More attractive UI
+- Refine Database
+  - Ensure a variety of academic articles are used, not just from Nature

+### About Me
+#### Hi👋!
+I'm a high school student in Canada.
+This is my first independent Github project!
+#### I've put lots of efforts into learning how to code a Chrome extension and creating this project😿
+#### English is my 2nd language.
+It has been troubling for me to learn English vocabulary, which actually inspired me to develop this project!📚

+##